top of page

 • 3 min read

-But if you’ve ever worked with a web designer or agency (like us), you’ve probably heard the phrase:“We’re just waiting on a few things from your side…”
+Launching a new website is an exciting milestone.
+It transforms your business from an idea into something real, searchable, and live on the internet.
+However, if you’ve ever collaborated with a web designer or agency (like us), you might have heard the phrase: “We’re just waiting on a few things from your side…”

 Hands on a laptop showing a food website with bread and spinach dishes.
 Background includes books and a wooden table, creating a cozy feel.

-1. Your Logo In the Right Format
+1. Your Logo in the Right Format

-Yes, most people do send a logo.
+Most people do send a logo.
+However, we often receive:

 • Tiny, blurry versions pulled from social media